mjcampagna/webpack-exploration/README.md

 This is a living document that I can update as Webpack and/or my needs continue to evolve, and I hope to avoid bloating my `package.json` or Webpack config with anything nonessential.

-And by writing this down, I hope to maintain a clarity of mind, and stave off the madness that has clearly embraced so many others.
+And by writing this down, I hope to maintain some clarity of mind, staving off the madness that has clearly embraced so many others.

 Let's get to it.